jeeftor/alfredToday/README.md

 Use **today** to open the workflow and **tc** to open the config menu

 This workflow will query an EWS (Exchange Web Service) and pull down a list of Today's meetings.
+It may only work with an office 365 online server, I have built NTLM authentication support but do not have an internal exchange server to test it against so I cannot be sure if it works

 If you are using Skype/Lync and you set the correct regex it will also parse out the Meeting URL